dgrdn08/RAUS/README.md

 RAUS is built on top of the Bayes Net Toolbox (BNT) by [Murphy et. al.](https://github.com/bayesnet/bnt)

+# Cite

-## If you use RAUS in your work, please cite the RAUS software.
+Please cite the RAUS software if you use the RAUS software in your work.

-## The RAUS software is used in paper: "Dynamic Bayesian Networks for Predicting Acute Kidney Injury Before Onset".
+The RAUS software is first implemented in the paper: "Dynamic Bayesian Networks for Predicting Acute Kidney Injury Before Onset" by David Gordon et. al.

 # How to use RAUS

+## Installation

 To create the conda environment, run: